transcodeninja/livepeer-exporter/README.md

 ![image](https://github.com/rickstaa/livepeer-exporter/assets/17570430/d168d3fc-4e58-4424-9836-d04e425d2991)

 Livepeer Exporter is a lightweight tool designed to enhance the monitoring capabilities of [Livepeer](https://livepeer.org/).
 As a Prometheus exporter, it fetches [various metrics](#metrics) from different Livepeer endpoints and exposes them via an HTTP server, ready for Prometheus to scrape.
 This tool is the perfect companion to the [Livepeer monitoring service](https://docs.livepeer.org/orchestrators/guides/monitor-metrics), extending the range of Livepeer metrics that can be monitored.
 By providing deeper insights into Livepeer's performance, Livepeer Exporter helps users optimize their streaming workflows and ensure reliable service delivery.
+Witness it in action by exploring the Grafana dashboards of the [transcode.eth](https://dashboards.transcode.ninja/public-dashboards/f4292573a60f40ac875a7be12b0834d1?orgId=1) orchestrator.

 ## Configuration